 Liberal, Conservative, Green or NDP – Your Poor Policy Making is Collapsing Canada

-Maxim Bernier is hoping to be your next Conservative Party Leader by cashing in on Trump’s successful formula for emotional followers, and this candidate reports $400k in campaign donations as well.
-What is worrisome in this, and what is worrisome in most leadership candidates today, is that they so often present the worst possible policies for leading the country as well.
+Maxim Bernier was hoping to be your next Conservative Party Leader by cashing-in on Trump’s successful formula for emotional followers; these candidates were reporting $400k in campaign donations as well.
+What is worrisome in this, and what is worrisome in most leadership candidates today, is that front-runners for leadership posts very often present the worst possible policies for leading the country.

-Canada has sustained 20 years of contraction and collapse trending at the hands of parties both left and right while other countries have sustained these hard economic times and even prospered.
+Canada has sustained 20 years of contraction and collapse trending – at the hands of parties both left and right – while other countries have more than sustained these hard economic times; they’ve even prospered.

-In Canada, there appears to be no process for evaluating policy; no business case; too few SME (Subject Matter Expert) pros and cons discussion.
-Its all “I feel”; or “good people know”; “bad people don’t understand” – messages strewn with emotional rubbish.
+In Canada, there is no process for evaluating policy; there are no business cases.
+Too few real Subject Matter Experts offer pros and cons discussion.
+Instead, it’s all about “I feel”; or “good people know”; “bad people don’t understand” – messages strewn with emotional rubbish.

-Working Canadians represent 50% of us in a shrinking job market; 15% of the labour force are unemployed; of this group, half have unemployment insurance and the other half have no incomes; or they take support at 1/7th the Cost of Living in the GTA.
+Working Canadians represent 50% of us in a shrinking job market; 15% of the labour force are unemployed; of this group, half have unemployment insurance and the other half have no incomes; or they live on support which is at 1/7th the Cost-of-Living in the GTA.

-Mr Bernier’s latest post (below) showcases what is brutally wrong with simple conservatism or liberalism the same; and this is why many Canadians will say that Ottawa is completely out of touch with the rest of the country.
+What is so brutally wrong with both conservatives and liberals the same; and why do so many Canadians realize that Ottawa is completely out of touch with the rest of the country?

-Why are we as voters not asking for Business Cases?
-Nor managing by proven evidence in GDP stats that a suggested policy is sound?
-There are 200 other countries with track records on every policy you could think of.
-Consider that “a Conservative” is supposed to be the one who asks for essential decision-making data every time that a decision must made, and yet Conservatives and Liberals from both parties, have lost themselves to emotion due to the poor training they received in our high school systems…
+Consider that “a Conservative” is supposed to be the one who asks for essential decision-making data every time that a decision must be made; yet Conservatives and Liberals from both parties in Canada, have lost themselves to emotion.
+Is it due to the poor training on democracy that they received in our high schools?

-Can you explain Ontario’s multi-billion dollar investments in low-yield, part-time energy sources Wind & Solar?
-There is no Engineering Merit in the choice – we need energy full-time.
-Germany is experiencing Energy Poverty after making a similar mistake – so clearly there was data available to dissuade Ontario’s energy decisions.
+Can you explain Ontario’s multi-billion dollar investments in low-yield, part-time energy sources like Wind & Solar any other way?
+There is no Engineering merit in the decision – we need energy full-time – not part-time.
+Germany is experiencing Energy Poverty after making the same mistake – so clearly there was international data available to dissuade Ontario’s energy policy follies.
 But no-one thought to look abroad for energy policy track-records?